-Presently, the Board does not use the Franchise Tax Board's program to collect citation fines.
-B&P Code § 125.9 authorizes the Board to add the amount of the assessed fine to the fee for license renewal.
+Presently, the Board does not use the FTB program to collect citation fines.
+BPC § 125.9 authorizes the Board to add the amount of the assessed fine to the fee for license renewal.
 In the event that a licensee fails to pay their fine, a hold is placed on the license and it cannot be renewed without payment of the renewal fee and the fine amount.
 This statute also authorizes the Board to take disciplinary action for failure to pay a fine within 30 days from the date issued, unless the citation is appealed.
 The board uses these administrative tools for collecting outstanding fines.

-44. Describe the board's efforts to obtain cost recovery.
+44. Describe the Dental Board's efforts to obtain cost recovery.
 Discuss any changes from the last review.